XITRIX/Moonlight-Switch/README.md

 use cached box art when available. `Host` accepts either a paired PC IP address or MAC address.

-Favorite apps can generate an iOS Shortcut forwarder.
+Favorite apps can generate an Apple Shortcut forwarder.
 The forwarder action opens the Shortcuts editor and copies the generated deep link to the clipboard as a fallback.
-Prefer the Moonlight `Launch Game` action on iOS 16+, or add an `Open URLs` action and paste the copied `moonlightswitch://` URL on older iOS versions.
+Prefer the Moonlight `Launch Game` action on iOS 16+ or visionOS, or add an `Open URLs` action and paste the copied `moonlightswitch://` URL on older iOS versions.
 Use Shortcuts' `Add to Home Screen` option to create the icon.

 ## Localization
 - English (100%)